LamaliaNetwork/LamaliaWiki/docs/features/IndustrialandLogistics/dispenser.md

 ## Dispenser Place Block

 The block faces in the same direction as the Dispenser.
 Its operation requires a redstone signal that is not too fast.
-If the signal speed is too high, the Dispenser will shoot the item instead of placing the block.
+If the signal speed is too high, the Dispenser will shoot the item instead of placing the block. and case If a block already occupies the target position, the Dispenser will shoot the item instead of placing it.

 ## Dispenser Break Block